Federal Work-Study Program: Applying for FWS

-Students who wish to apply for the Federal Work Study Program must file the Free Application for Federal Student Aid (FAFSA).
-On the FAFSA application there will be an option that asks if the student would like to be considered for the work-study program.
-This option must be checked by the applicant.
-This will ensure that the student is considered for the Federal Work-Study program.
+The Free Application for Federal Student Aid (FAFSA) is required.
 The applicant's financial need will be determined based on their application.
 The students may be employed by any number of places including a federal, state or local agency, a private organization or by the institution itself.
-The student must indicate an interest in the FWS program on their application for FAFSA.
-If the student is eligible the amount of the FWS award will be listed along with the FAFSA award.

-Students who did not indicate an interest in the FWS program on their FAFSA can still get into the work program.
-Each institution has its own deadline for these funds.
-It is worth noting that the deadline for the Federal Work Study Program is typically earlier than the deadline for filing a FAFSA.
-Therefore it is important to apply as early as possible.
-Once the funds at the institution have been exhausted there are no further FWS funds to be provided.
-The amount of aid that a student may receive depends on the total amount of assistance that the student is receiving.
+If the student indicates an interest in FWS on their FAFSA, their FAFSA result will inform them of their FWS award (if any) along with their FAFSA award (if any).

-To apply for the Federal Work Study program students should apply to their own school for a job.
-Each institution has its own campus-based program that will indicate the exact procedure for applying as well as the specific deadlines.
-Since the FWS program is typically a first-come-first-served program in most institutions, if the student applies after the deadline, the student will most likely not get in.
-The program will accommodate the number of students that it can through use of the money that was funded federally.
+If the student does not indicate an interest in FWS on their FAFSA, they can still apply for FWS.
+They do this by applying for a job through their own school.
+Each institution has limited FWS funds (which may be first-come-first-served), and each institution sets its own procedure and its own deadline to apply for these funds (which may be earlier than the FAFSA deadline).

 Department of Education on FWS

 The US Department of Education said not all schools in the United States take part in the Federal Work-Study Program.
 One of the reasons is these institutions do not have sufficient funds for qualified students.
 An award does not guarantee the student a job.
 The awardees must find a work-study job to earn the funds.
 Some schools match their students with potential employment offers but many require their enrollees to apply and interview for vacant positions.
 The program is not guaranteed every school year.
 Students are advised to get in touch with their respective schools for specific awards criteria.
 The jobs can be inside or outside the campus.
 The type of work can be anything like assisting in the financial aid office or serving as research assistant.
 Off campus, options can be working for a public office or private not for profit organization.
 Some schools collaborate with private employers for work-study jobs.